open-contracting/kingfisher-summarize/docs/views.rst

 First, use the ``add-view`` command to add a view.

-Secondly, look at the ``selected_collections`` table in the new view you just created.
+Look at the ``selected_collections`` table in the new view you just created.
 It will be under the schema ``view_data_ + the name you set``.

-Add to this table the ID's of the collections you want in this view.
+Make sure the ID's of the collections you want in this view are correct in this table.

 Then use the :doc:`cli-refresh-views`  and :doc:`cli-field-counts` to update data in the view.
 In both cases pass the optional view name parameter.

 Querying
 --------